Shopify/polaris/polaris.shopify.com/content/design/layout/index.md

 In the Shopify admin, larger, heavier, and contrasting elements attract attention and create visual rhythm.

-Smaller, lighter, and subtler elements are work-oriented and provide detailed information.
+Smaller, lighter, and more subtle elements are work-oriented and provide detailed information.

 </Grid.Cell>
 <Grid.Cell columnSpan={{xs: 6, lg: 8}}>